 SOFTS-Raw sugar slips to four-month low on global economic woes

-LONDON, July 5 (Reuters) - Raw sugar futures on ICE fell to a four-month low on Tuesday as growing concerns about a global economic downturn weighed on crude oil and many other commodity markets.
+NEW YORK/LONDON, July 5 (Reuters) - Raw sugar futures on ICE fell to a four-month low on Tuesday as a strong dollar and growing concerns about a global economic downturn weighed on crude oil and many other commodity markets.

 SUGAR